tysg/petpets/docs/main.md

 * This trigger serves to enforce no overlapping bids
- * A bid overlaps is if it’s for the same pet and the dates overlap irregardless of Care Taker bidded for
+ * A bid overlaps is if it’s for the same pet and the dates overlap irregardless of Care Taker bided for
 * This is with the caveat that there can be multiple identical bids only if all the bids are for Part Time Care Takers
  * A bid is identical if it is for the same pet with the same start and end dates.
 But identical bids can be placed on different Care Takers
  * This is due to our option for Part Timers to accept or reject bids